gwen001/glc.st/content/courses.md

 tags:
 - courses
 ---
 Welcome!
-I'm passionate about web security and ethical hacking — and I'm here to share that with you.
+I'm passionate about web security and ethical hacking - and I'm here to share that with you.
-Whether you're just getting started or looking to level up your skills, my courses offer hands-on, real-world training to help you understand how websites are attacked — and how to defend them.
+Whether you're just getting started or looking to level up your skills, my courses offer hands-on, real-world training to help you understand how websites are attacked  and how to defend them.
 Let's turn curiosity into capability.
 <!--more-->

+Each course focuses on practical demonstrations, interactive exercises, and discussions on real-life scenarios to ensure the acquisition of key skills.

 <br><br>